jonathastavares/Ruby-Scraper/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# The PirateBay search Scrapper
+# The PirateBay search Scraper

-> This is a search scrapper of [PirateBay](https://thepiratebay.org/index.html), it asks for an user input, and returns the search result.
+> This is a search scraper of [PirateBay](https://thepiratebay.org/index.html), it asks for an user input, and returns the search result.

 ![screenshot](/screenshot.jpg)